Clinical Resources

 St Vincent’s University Hospital, Dublin

 Has expertise in diagnosis and management of all forms of Resistance to Thyroid hormone, as well as drug induced thyroid disease and the work up of discordant thyroid function.
 She is happy to provide advice to clinicians from around the world and conducts research into these conditions.
-A link to her academic information is here.

-Rare Thyroid Disease clinic operates at St Vincent’s University Hospital, Dublin, Ireland.
+Rare Thyroid Disease Clinic operates at St Vincent’s University Hospital, Dublin, Ireland.
 Led by Dr Carla Moran, this clinic provides care to people with rare forms of thyroid disease, or common thyroid diseases with unusual aspects.
 Referrals (from GPs or consultants) are accepted from all of Ireland.

 Journals